 Incandescent vs. LED Bulbs

 When it comes to holiday lighting, you have two main options: incandescent and LED bulbs.
-Each has its advantages:
+Each has its advantages.

 - Incandescent bulbs: These traditional lights offer a warm, nostalgic glow that many people associate with the holidays.
 They’re generally less expensive upfront but consume more energy and have a shorter lifespan.
+Incandescent bulbs can also generate more heat, which might be a concern if placed near flammable materials.

-Incandescent bulbs can also generate more heat, which might be a concern if placed near flammable materials. - LED bulbs: While initially more costly, LED lights are more energy-efficient, last longer, and are available in various styles and colors.
+- LED bulbs: While initially more costly, LED lights are more energy-efficient, last longer, and are available in various styles and colors.
 LEDs also come in eco-friendly options, reducing the overall environmental impact of your holiday display.
+They’re also more durable and cooler to the touch, making them safer for outdoor use.

 Color Temperature Considerations